Guheil/PRODUKTO-ELYUKAL/README.md

 # Viro Starter Kit
+USB DEBUGGING MUST BE ON TO TEST THE APP
 This is a new [**React Native**](https://reactnative.dev) project, set up with `@reactvision/react-viro`.

 ## How to Install Viro in an existing project?